kemitchell/prepperpaper.com/index.md

 {% endfor %}
 </ul>

-If you're a lawyer and want to help improve this site, [join the mailing list](https://lists.kemitchell.com/postorius/lists/prepperpaper.lists.kemitchell.com/) and send the group an e-mail.
+If you're a lawyer, translator, or legal editor and want to help improve this site, [join the mailing list](https://lists.kemitchell.com/postorius/lists/prepperpaper.lists.kemitchell.com/) and send the group an e-mail.